dogj/ezyVet_Practical_Test/README.md

 addtional:
 if landline is a mobile and mobile or other is empty, it will tranferred to a mobile or other
-creteria is the landline start with 02 or 64 and longer than 8 (not so sure about that) my laptop is an Chinese laptop so I have to use charset="utf8mb4" data sampe is too small, probaly will have other problem during ETL, wrong data will be printed
+creteria is the landline start with 02 or 64 and longer than 8 (not so sure about that)

+my laptop is an Chinese laptop so I have to use charset="utf8mb4"

+data sample is too small, probaly will have other problem during ETL, wrong data will be printed